yoojinlee-hub/website_practice/README.md

 # website_practice
-My first project of website.
+My first project of a website.
 With non-copyright images.